guo1104b/RL_Drillrivet/README.md

 # RL_Drillrivet
-In Coppeliasim developed a scene of human robot collaboration and trained model using SAC algorithm to achieve human-robot synchronization.
+In Coppeliasim developed a scene of human robot collaboration and trained model using SAC algorithm to achieve human-robot synchronization: when the human moves toward the target hole at different speeds, the robot’s end effector can also reach the corresponding position on the outer surface of the aircraft fuselage synchronously.

 # Prerequisites:
 In Coppeliasim environment (version 4.9.0) open the scene file RL_drillrivet.ttt.